splashkit/the-programmers-field-guide/src/content/docs/book/part-1-instructions/1-sequence-and-data/1-concepts/10-library.md

 ![Figure 5.9 A library contains code that can be used by your Program](./images/program-creation/Library.png "A library contains code that can be used by your Program")
 <div class="caption"><span class="caption-figure-nbr">Figure 5.9: </span>A library contains code that can be used by your Program</div><br/>

+## Libraries - why, when, and how

+Building programs require many, many, instructions.
+You can build all of these yourself, but this will reinvent much of what already exists elsewhere.
+Libraries provide a way of packaging up code to be shared and used by others.

+As your programming capabilities grow, you will want to start exploring available libraries and how to use them.
+For now, we will explore a small part of the standard libraries and features of the SplashKit library.
+These will give you a taste of using other libraries, and the skills you learn here will help learn how to use code that others have provided - skills you will need to use any library.

 ## In C#

 :::tip[Syntax]